Costa Rica Guide

 Green Airways is the scheduled carrier arm of Carmon Air a longtime charter operator.
 The Green reservation calendar has been reduced due to Covid and currently Tambor and Quepos are the only destinations offered.

-They plan to offer daily flights from SJO to Nosara, Puerto Jimenez (Osa Peninsula), Golfito, Liberia (LIR international airport) and Tamarindo if travel recovers in 2022.
+For several years they have announced then delayed plans to offer daily flights from SJO to Nosara, Puerto Jimenez (Osa Peninsula), Golfito, Liberia (LIR international airport) and Tamarindo.
+We’re not holding our breath for the 2024 high season.

 Definitely the winner in the “best website” category if that counts for anything.